kluchey/OMG/pages/MCV4U 5-R Review.md

 # Review Problem Set
+	- Topic:  Forms of Equations in 3D logseq.order-list-type:: number
-	- a) Determine the vector, parametric, and symmetric equations of the line through the points logseq.order-list-type:: number
-	  A(3, -1, 5) and B(-4, 5, -9)
+		- Determine the vector, parametric, and symmetric equations of the line through the points $$A(3, -1, 5)$$ and $$B(-4, 5, -9)$$.
+		  logseq.order-list-type:: number
+		- logseq.order-list-type:: number